SharedSmally/doc/bash.md

 ```
 - List of Commands: sequence of one or more pipelines separated by one of the operators **;**, **&**, **&&**, or **||**, and optionally terminated by one of **;**, **&**, or a **newline**

-- Condition: if-elif-else-fi
+- Condition: if-elif-else; case
-  - if
+  -- if
 ```bash
 if test-commands; then
   consequent-commands;